Acadian Diaspora 1755 Grand Pré parable tale to current World Humanitarian Refugee Crisis

 More than a mere story, the series is a clarion call to action.
 As you, the reader, are immersed in children's trials in crisis, you are galvanized to become agents of change within your communities and beyond.
 Whether through supporting humanitarian initiatives, allocating time and resources, or simply raising awareness, each individual holds the power to effect profound transformation.

-Even though the two children made it back to Pubnico in 1767, 12 years later, the parents' return journey will take them 20 years, as the odds are against them in a displaced emerging Americas 1755-1775.
+Even though the two children made it back to Pubnico in 1767, 12 years later, the parents' return journey took them 20 years, as the odds were against them in a displaced emerging Americas 1755-1775.

 It is important to have a dialogue on this massive humanitarian issue.
 Politicians step around to serve and stand as a testament to the resilience of the human spirit to bring about positive change in a world of change through the power of word after word and the power it has with the transcendent potency of storytelling.

-It serves as a poignant reminder that hope persists, even amidst the darkest days, and strength endures.
+It is a poignant reminder that hope persists, even amidst the darkest days, and strength endures.
 With its potent narrative and timeless message, this book possesses the capacity to inspire generations yet to come.
 Hence, there is an urgent need to read and apply it to action.